Positive speed self-avoiding walks on graphs with more than one end: Introduction

 Here are the main results of the paper.

-\begin{theorem} Let $G=(V,E)$ be an infinite, connected, quasi-transitive graph with more than one end.
+\begin{theorem} Let $G=(V,E)$ be an infinite, connected, locally finite, quasi-transitive graph with more than one end.
 Let $\mu$ be the connective constant of $G$.
-Let $\pi_n^v$ be an $n$-step SAW on $G$ starting from a fixed vertex $v$, and let
+Let $\pi_n^v$ be an $n$-step SAW on $G$ starting from a fixed vertex $v$. \begin{Alist} \item If $G$ satisfies Assumption \ref{ap31}, then there exists $a\in(0,1]$